-I presently serve as an Associate Editor for the Human Sciences section of the Boletim do Museu Paraense Emílio Goeldi.
+I also serve as an Associate Editor for the Human Sciences section of the Boletim do Museu Paraense Emílio Goeldi.
 The journal publishes articles in anthropology, archaeology, ethnohistory, linguistics, and other disciplines.
 Get in touch with me over e-mail if you have questions about submitting your own work to the Boletim!

 From 2018 to 2020 I served as a Teaching Fellow in the Humanities at the University of Chicago.
 During the 2018-2019 academic year I was a co-instructor for the Core class Language and the Human and also taught two classes of my own design: Structure of Hungarian and Linguistic Minorities and Language Rights in the Americas.
 During the 2019-2020 academic year I again taught Language and the Human as well as Introduction to Syntax and Historical Linguistics.